 The size of your technical writing team and collaboration needs also greatly influence the choice of authoring approach.
 Topic-based authoring supports multiple users working simultaneously on different topics, enabling team collaboration through structured content management.
 Traditional authoring might work well for smaller teams with simpler collaboration needs.

-Budget and Resource Constraints
+Your Budget and Resource Allocation

 Consider your available resources, including budget, time, and technical expertise.
 While topic-based authoring tools often require initial investment and training, they can provide significant long-term benefits through improved efficiency and content reuse.
 Traditional authoring might be more cost-effective for smaller projects with limited resources.